JetBrains/amper/docs/Documentation.md

 By convention a single `main.kt` file is a default entry point for the application ([read more](#configuring-entry-point)).

-_NOTE: In [a Gradle-based project](#gradle-based-projects) the settings.gradle.kts should be located in the project root:_
+_NOTE: Since Amper is currently [Gradle-based](Documentation.md#gradle-based-projects), a settings.gradle.kts should be located in the project root:_
 ```
 |-...
 |-module.yaml